salihalpkara/periodicreminder/README.md

 ## EN

 A reminder app for periodic tasks.
 Specially developed for the so-called cloud mining task of a cryptocurrency trading app.
 Users had to activate the mining session every 4 hours.
-That's why there is a button to open the app directly and that's why the default time gap for the reminder notification is 240 minutes.
+That's why there is a button to open the app directly and the default time gap for the reminder notification is 240 minutes.

 I developed the app in August 2021 and is currently not recompilable due to the changes in packages.
 I could rewrite the code but the app is no longer needed and I would rewrite it in a different way that does not reflect my coding style of that time.
 I just added this to my Github to add it to my portfolio as my first Flutter app.